danthemanthereal/stock_management_system/README.md

 This system is best described as:

-> **A modular AI-driven investment research platform with a persistent, self-improving knowledge graph (AI Wiki) at its core.**
+> **A modular AI-driven investment research platform with a persistent, self-improving  Wiki at its core.**

 Key architectural principles: